raspberrypilearning/puzzle-room/en/step_5.md

 --- task ---

 Paint a new sprite called **crosshair**.
-A really simple example is shown below, using a circle and two lines.
+An example is shown below, using a circle and two lines.

 ![A crosshair consisting of a small red circle with bisecting diagonal lines, centred in the canvas](images/draw-crosshair.png)